-Housing markets often tend to focus heavily on ownership, and while ownership tenure is vital for overall economic well-being, renting is becoming a preferred option due to high housing costs and inventory shortage associated with homeownership.
-Additionally, many demographic groups such as young adults, empty nesters, seniors, and immigrants may prefer to rent due to the convenience and flexibility it offers.
-With this growing demand for rental units, many developers are building to rent in Southeast Michigan, spread over an array of housing typologies, and they are typically more spacious than apartments and include shared amenities.16
+Housing markets often tend to focus on ownership, and while ownership tenure is vital for overall economic well-being, renting is an option due to housing costs and inventory shortage associated with homeownership.
+Additionally, demographic groups such as young adults, empty nesters, and seniors may prefer to rent due to the convenience and flexibility it offers.
+With this demand for rental units, developers are building to rent in Southeast Michigan, spread over an array of housing typologies, and the units can be more spacious than apartments and include shared amenities.
+Based on existing and approved projects, there is an adequate supply of rental units to serve Township residents.